loxilb-io/loxilbdocs/docs/index.md

 loxilb works as a L4 load-balancer/service-mesh by default.
 Although it provides great performance, at times, L7 load-balancing/proxy might be necessary in K8s.
 There are many good L7 proxies already available for k8s.
 Still, we are working on providing a great L7 solution natively in eBPF.
 It is a tough endeavor one which should reap great benefits once completed.
 Please keep an eye for updates on this.

 ## Telco-Cloud with loxilb
 For deploying telco-cloud with cloud-native functions, loxilb can be used as a SCP(service communication proxy).
-SCP is nothing but a glorified term for Kubernetes load-balancing.
-But telco-cloud requires load-balancing across various interfaces/standards like N2, N4, E2(ORAN), S6x, 5GLAN, GTP etc. Each of these interfaces present its own unique challenges(and DPI) for load-balancing, which loxilb aims to solve e.g.:
+SCP is a communication proxy defined by [3GPP](https://www.etsi.org/deliver/etsi_ts/129500_129599/129500/16.04.00_60/ts_129500v160400p.pdf) and aimed at telco micro-services running in cloud-native environment.
+Telco-cloud requires load-balancing and communication across various interfaces/standards like N2, N4, E2(ORAN), S6x, 5GLAN, GTP etc. Each of these present its own unique challenges which loxilb aims to solve e.g.:

 - N4 requires PFCP level session-intelligence
 - N2 requires NGAP parsing capability